Ipatiev House: History

-The Imperial family's stay and on-site execution
+The Imperial family's stay and on-site massacre

 The Imperial Romanov family moved in on 30 April 1918 and spent 78 days at the house.
 This household included Tsar Nicholas Romanov, his wife, the Tsarina Alexandra Fyodorovna of Hesse, their four daughters, their son and heir Alexei, the Tsarevich (crown prince); their court physician Dr. Yevgeny Botkin, chambermaid Anna Demidova, cook Ivan Kharitonov, and valet Alexei Trupp.
 They occupied four rooms on the upper story of the Ipatiev House, while their guards were housed on the ground floor.
 From early July, command of this guard was taken over by Yakov Yurovsky, a senior member of the Ural Soviet.

 The prisoners were permitted brief daily exercise in an enclosed garden.
 However, the windows to their rooms were painted over and they were kept in isolation from the outside.
 A high wooden fence was built around the outer perimeter of the house, closing it off from the street.

 About midnight on 16–17 July 1918, Commander Yurovsky entered the second-floor room of Dr. Botkin, who was awake and writing a letter.
 Botkin was told to awaken the Imperial family and their three remaining servants, so that the whole party could be evacuated from Yekaterinburg.
 The reason given was that the anti-Bolshevik White Army forces of Tsarist and moderate democratic socialists in the ensuing Russian Civil War of 1918–1921, were nearing the city and that there had been firing in the streets.

 After taking about half an hour to dress and pack, the Romanovs, Botkin and the three servants were led down a flight of stairs into the courtyard of the house, and from there through a ground-floor entrance to a small semi-basement room at the back of the building.
 Chairs were brought for Tsarevich Alexei and Tsarina Alexandra at the Tsar's request.
 The remainder of the party stood behind and to one side of the seated pair.

 After a while, Yurovsky and a party of armed men entered the basement room through the double doors.
 Ivan Plotnikov, history professor at the Maksim Gorky Ural State University, has established that the executioners were Yakov Yurovsky, G. P. Nikulin, M. A. Medvedev (Kudrin), Peter Ermakov, Stepan Vaganov, Alexey Georgievich Kabanov, P. S. Medvedev, V. N. Netrebin, and Y. M. Tselms.
 Three Latvians refused at the last minute to take part in the execution.

 Yurovsky spoke briefly to the effect that their Romanov relatives had attempted to save the Imperial family, that this attempt had failed and that the Soviets were now obliged to shoot them all.
 He and his squad then opened fire with pistols on the prisoners.

 The number of people crowded into a comparatively small area led to an inefficient and messy slaughter.
-The women among the prisoners had diamonds and jewelry concealed in their clothing, deflecting many of the bullets.
 It took between twenty and thirty minutes before all were killed.